mattjcamp/coderr/README.md

 This calculates earthquake magnitude means by station and then presents only stations with station names with a value less than 15.

-`Coder` is used in large scale statistical programming projects where data is stored on remote large scale databases.
+**coderr** is used in large scale statistical programming projects where data is stored on remote large scale databases.
 There's also more to it than that - check out the code and tests to see more.